pagkly/Zed/fmi/Logical Nested Functions Part 2.md

 ### Templates

-Download the Excel templates for this video from the previous lesson; Logical Nested Functions Part 1.
+Download the Excel templates for this video from the previous lesson; [[Logical Nested Functions Part 1]].
 Follow along with the video demonstration, and save your model.
 Note that the models in this module are not required uploads for this course, however, you are welcome to submit them if you’d like us to check you’re on the right track.

 ### Transcript